Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in New York.
+There are 8 other housing authorities within 100 miles of Options for Community Living, including Community Development Corporation of Long Island, Town of Brookhaven Department of Housing & Community Development (4 mi), Village of Patchogue CDA (8 mi).
+Applying to multiple PHAs in New York and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in New York.

 How do I contact Options for Community Living?